fernandobhz/sslize/README.md

 	npm install -g sslize

 #Usage
+  	sslize email protocol://host:port productionServer(true|false|force)

+#Example
-	eg: sslize john@example.com http://localhost:8080 false
+	sslize john@example.com http://localhost:8080 false

 That command will redirect all http on port 80 to port 8080 AND create a server on 443 with lets encrypt ssl then proxy request to port 8080.

+#Production
+	sslize john@example.com http://localhost:8080 true

+Only use the productionServer only when you have sure that will work, first test with staging server, setting the last argument to false